 Accelerated Math and Science Program

-The Accelerated Program is specifically designed for students who are academically capable of completing grade seven, eight and nine Mathematics and/or Science in two years rather than the traditional three years.
+The Accelerated Program is specifically designed for students who are academically capable of completing Grade 7, 8, and 9 Mathematics and/or Science in two years rather than the traditional three years.
 It provides students with the opportunity to pursue Common Math 10 and Science 10 in their Grade 9 Junior High school year.
 Course requirements are rigorous, and students are commonly required to spend more time in out-of-class preparation in order to be successful.

 Admission to the program will be based on the following criteria: